 All mosquito species are monitored throughout the year, but the District is particularly interested in the abundance of certain species from the standpoint of disease transmission and nuisance.
 Two Culex species, namely Cx. pipiens and Cx. tarsalis, are considered the main vectors of West Nile virus in Sacramento and Yolo Counties.
 The abundance of these species is closely monitored and is used in the risk assessment for West Nile virus transmission.
 Culex pipiens, the northern house mosquito, is a medium-sized, brown mosquito, which usually breeds in foul or polluted waters, such as artificial containers, fish ponds, improperly maintained swimming pools, catch basins, septic tanks, dairy drains, waste treatment ponds, etc. It tends to bite in the dusk or early evening hours of the day and feeds mostly on birds, but will also readily bite mammals, including humans.
-In 2015, abundance for this species followed the same pattern as observed in previous years, with a peak in June and another in September through October.
-Abundance during the second peak was higher than the 5-year average for this species.
+This species peaks in June-July, with high populations maintained through October.
+Abundance for this species in 2016 was much higher initially, from April through June, average until the end of October, and again much higher than the 5-year average in November and December.

 Culex tarsalis, the western encephalitis mosquito, is also a mediumsized and brownish mosquito, but has a distinctive median white band on the proboscis and white bands on the legs.
 This species commonly colonizes a wide variety of aquatic sources, such as wetlands, duck clubs, rice fields, and irrigated crops.
 However, in recent years, it has been commonly found in significant numbers breeding in abandoned or not maintained swimming pools in suburban and urban environments.
 It is also a bird feeding mosquito that may feed readily on humans, and it is most active at dusk and early hours of the evening.
-Abundance numbers for Cx. tarsalis in 2015 did not follow the pattern observed in the 5-year average, peaking later in the season in September through October, when population abundance was significantly higher than average.
+Abundance numbers for Cx. tarsalis in 2016 did not follow the pattern observed in the 5-year average, peaking earlier in the season in July and August, with abundance significantly higher than average.
+Populations of this species were back to the 5-year average abundance from September until the end of the year.

 Culex erythrothorax is a distinctive orange to light brown mosquito which inhabits tule pond areas.
 It does not fly long distances and usually stays near the location of its breeding source.
 Another Culex sp., Cx. stigmatosoma is a foul water breeding mosquito and has banded legs like the Cx. tarsalis mosquito.
 These mosquitoes can vector West Nile virus, but are not particularly widespread.
-We also find Cx. thriambus and Cx. apicalis in our District's area.
-Abundance numbers for these species in 2015 did not follow the pattern observed in the 5-year average, and were below average for most of the season, but peaked in the end of October through November with much higher than average counts.
-This trend was similar to what was observed in 2014.
+We also find Cx. thriambus in our District's area, but in much smaller numbers.
+Abundance numbers for Cx. erythrothorax in 2016 followed the pattern observed in the 5-year average.
+Culex stigmatosoma abundance in 2016 was significantly higher than the 5-year average from May through October.

-Anopheles freeborni, the western malaria mosquito, is a large mosquito, it is most active at dusk, and will readily enter houses.
+Anopheles freeborni, the western malaria mosquito, is a large mosquito which is most active at dusk, and will readily enter houses.
 It can be a significant nuisance during its peak population periods.
 Females feed on most mammals and are most active in the dusk and early evening hours.
 This species may be abundant in rice fields, and occurs in clear, seepage water in sunlit algae-laden pools.
 It usually has a bi-modal population trend with the first peak in early February and a second, much greater peak in August and September, when it can be considered a major pest due to its biting activity.
-In 2015, An. freeborni populations followed the pattern observed in the 5-year average for that species.
+In 2016, An. freeborni populations followed the pattern observed in the 5-year average for that species.
 Other Anopheles species found in our area are An. franciscanus and An. punctipennis.